kamal-stark-dev/CALC-EASE/README.md

 # CALC-EASE

 It's a GUI Tool through which you can perform calculations easily and really fast~

+It can do -

+- Integration
+- Differentition